 In most cases, there are four steps to hire a foreign worker from outside Canada.

 You may not need to do every step, depending on the job offer and the foreign worker’s country of citizenship and last permanent residence.

 Both you and any foreign workers you hire must provide accurate and complete information or the application process may be delayed.

 The four steps to hire a foreign worker

 These are the four basic steps for hiring a foreign worker.

 1. Determine if you need to apply for a Labour Market Impact Assessment (LMIA).

-For information on LMIAs, see if you need a Labour Market Impact Assessment.
+Your first step is to find out if you need a LMIA to hire a foreign worker.
 You will need this information for the steps below.

 If you get a letter from Service Canada confirming a positive LMIA, you will need to send certain documents to the foreign worker you wish to hire.
 The foreign worker will use these documents to apply for a work permit.

-Send the following to the foreign worker you wish to hire:
+Send the following documents to the foreign worker you wish to hire:

 - a copy of the positive LMIA confirmation letter for the job offer, including the file number and

 - a detailed job offer.
 The job offer should include: